SDLC Waterfall Model: Definition, Phases, and Pros & Cons

 Waterfall Model Is the Best for …

-The waterfall model may sound enjoyable and sense, but this model should be used in the following cases to get the best results:
+The waterfall model may sound enjoyable and sensible, but this model should be used in the following cases to get the best results:

 - Rich and suitable resources